 Where to Stay in Tasmania

 My friend Gen and I booked tickets from Brisbane to Tasmania two days before the trip.
-We both wanted to see somewhere new, get lost in nature, and since we were already in Australia, it felt like the right place to go.
-During Autumn, temperatures start to drop the further South you go in Australia, so we knew we had to bundle up.
-We rented a car, and with only four full days to see the island, we set out to explore the best things to do in Tasmania.
+We both wanted to see somewhere new, get lost in nature, and since we were already in Australia, adventure was calling.
+We planned a four day trip to Tasmania during Autumn.
+Temperatures start to drop the further South you go in Australia, so we knew we had to bundle up.
+We picked up our car rental near the airport, and with only four full days to see the island, we set out to explore the best things to do in Tasmania on our road trip.

 Free Things to do in Hobart, Tasmania